Musings on an Antithesis: Catholic England

 A relatively tiny corner of England not marinated in Protestantism in quite the same way …

-And as I have already suggested here – there is statistical evidence that even in this remnant microculture of “Catholic England”, Christianity is not quite in the same degree of retreat, as it elsewhere in Britain.
+And as I have already suggested here – there is statistical evidence that even in this remnant microculture of ‘Catholic England’, Christianity is not quite in the same degree of retreat, as it elsewhere in Britain.

 At least my investigations – though hardly complete – of the 2001 census show identification with Christianity in this region to be higher than virtually anywhere in England.
 (The only competition I am aware of is nearby St Helen’s, just at the edge of Liverpool – also dominated by Irish immigration.
 More research however is needed).

-Just a last note for now: While we are engaged in this move, this site may perhaps “suffer” a bit.
+Just a last note for now: While we are engaged in this move, this site may perhaps “suffer’ a bit.

-I have some old writings from a time when I was more liberal Catholic, less concerned with things like “de-Christianisation”, less troubled by “indifference and hostility to religion.”
+Perhaps instalments will be published less frequently.
+But I think not.
+I have some old writings from a time when I was a more liberal Catholic, less concerned with things like ‘de-Christianisation’, less troubled by ‘indifference and hostility to religion’.

 Yes less troubled.
 My heart was less awake …